-At the enterprise level, a diversity of information systems are often employed for integration such as custom applications, e-business solutions and Enterprise Resource Planning (ERP).
-The solutions all support their organizational and financial business processes the diversity and incompatible systems restrict the automation of business processes and create proliferation of integration difficulties.
-Organizations have used integration software called Application Integration (AI) to deliver a flexible more manageable Information Systems (IS) and infrastructures.
-The Application integration is achieved linking functionality from disparate systems with adapters and message brokers.
-The case study of a multinational petroleum company that adopted this solution required up 60% of overall project time to to integrate the systems due to the necessary reengineering of business processes by phasing out and reducing redundancy systems in functionality.
+At the enterprise level, a diversity of information systems is often employed for integration such as custom applications, e-business solutions and Enterprise Resource Planning The solutions (ERP). all support organizational and financial business processes, but the diverse and incompatible systems restrict the automation of business processes and create a proliferation of integration difficulties.
+Organizations have used integration software called Application Integration (AI) to more flexible and manageable Information Systems (IS) and infrastructures.
+The Application integration is achieved by linking functionality from disparate systems with adapters and message brokers.
+The case study of a multinational petroleum company that adopted this solution required up to 60% of overall project time integrate the systems due to the necessary reengineering of business processes by phasing out systems and reducing redundancy in functionality.
 (Themistocleous & Irani, 2002).
 Further work by Irani, Themistocleous, and Love.
-(2003) and Themistocleous, Irani, and Kuljis (2004) concludes that the capabilities of Enterprise Application Integration (EAI) technologies can support a direct shift away from disparate systems operating in parallel towards a more common shared architecture.
-They viewed this opportunity as a possible emerging paradigm shift since integration of IS in-line with the needs of the business is altering IS life cycle.
+(2003) and Themistocleous, Irani, and Kuljis (2004) concludes that the capabilities of Application Integration Enterprise technologies can support a direct shift away from disparate systems operating in parallel toward a more common shared architecture.
+They viewed this opportunity as a possible emerging paradigm shift since integration of IS is in-line with the needs of a business altering its IS life cycle.
 This makes evaluating the full impact of the system difficult, as it has no definitive start and/or end.
-A case study of IS applications within an e-Government framework that can be used as a portfolio of technologies to improves infrastructure integration.
+This case study of IS applications within an e-Government framework can be viewed as a portfolio of technologies to improves infrastructure integration.

-The organization level approaches which developed by 2000 sought to identify and integrate independent functions and productive resources across an organization through resource planning and optimization.
+organization level approaches which developed by 2000 sought to identify and integrate independent functions and productive resources across an organization through resource planning and optimization.
 Approaches involved sending emails and message with data at the lowest levels, and the establishment of common datasets and sources.
-Examples include SAP which implements organizational integration with a single database, and utilized messaging services for integrating autonomous ERP systems (2000).
-Systems using (Hasselbring this approach included TSI Software's Mercator which offered specialized in pre-built application adapters to move data for data conversions and messaging services between the SAP R/3 and PeopleSoft ERP systems.
+Examples include SAP which implements organizational integration with a single database, and utilized messaging services for integrating autonomous systems (Hasselbring (2000).
+Systems using this approach included TSI Software's Mercator which offered specialized functionality in prebuilt application adapters to move data for data conversions and messaging services between the SAP R/3 and PeopleSoft ERP systems.